 The 2023 NFL Draft defensive tackle group stands to be one of the more vast and versatile positional categories next April.
 Whether you need a classic disruptive 3-tech, a versatile chess piece, or a space-eating nose tackle with three-down upside, this class has it.
-Here are the top prospects within that mix after the regular season.
+Here are the top prospects within that mix as the draft grows near.

 Top 10 Defensive Tackles in the 2023 NFL Draft